 Protecting special places from mining

-Reform of the mining law must recognize that there are some places that should not be mined and must clearly give land managers the ability to deny a mine proposal if there are other important resource values that could be damaged by a mining operation.
+Reform of the mining law must recognize that there are some places that should not be mined and must clearly give land managers the ability to deny a mine proposal.

 Strengthening environmental standards